JephyBoii/CW2024/README.md

 error when deploying project through maven. no fix.

-JUnit testing was unbelieveably tiring and tedious, I encountered many errors such as failing to initialize graphics and much much more relating to testing on a javaFX project. eventually, through the implementation of testFX, i was able to successfully implement test cases... to some extent. the tests do work; they pass and fail when they should. just as i finished writing this, the junit tests no longer work. cause: unknown. nothing has been changed.
+JUnit testing was unbelieveably tiring and tedious, I encountered many errors such as failing to initialize graphics and much much more relating to testing on a javaFX project. eventually, through the implementation of testFX, i was able to successfully implement test cases... to some extent. the tests do work; they pass and fail when they should.